identity2/CSCI3180-Assignments/hw2/readme.md

 # Assignment 2: Python & Java
-In this assignment, we need to implement some games using Python and Java.
-The concepts of duck typing and dynamic typing are explored.
+In this assignment, we need to implement the game Six Men Morris and Save the Tribe using Python and Java.
+The concepts of duck typing and dynamic typing vs. static typing are explored.
+Despite teacher's attempt of praising duck typing, I still enjoy static typing more.
+Comon, just use interfaces.
+Idk why my classmates kept on saying: "Life is short, use Python."
+Poor religious souls.